 San Juan del Sur

-This small, tranquil fishing village is located only about 24km north of Costa Rica on the Pacific Coast.
+This small, tranquil fishing village is located only about 15 miles (24 km) north of Costa Rica on the Pacific Coast.
 The beautiful bay is becoming a desirable destination for surfers and travelers alike because of its picturesque white sand beaches, breathtaking sunsets, ecological richness, and relaxed “Nica-style” atmosphere.

 1 US Dollar = 26.11 Nicaraguan Cordoba Oro.
 Money exchange is available in banks, exchange houses, hotels and street vendors (not recommended).
 Dollars are readily accepted anywhere except in the countryside.
 The airport tax is $20.00 and sales tax is 15%.

 U.S. Citizens are required to have a passport valid for at least six months after entering the country.
-A Tourist Card (US$ 5.00) must be bought upon arrival.
+A Tourist Card (US$ 5.00) must be purchased upon arrival.

 Nicaragua is independent, free, sovereign, Unitarian and indivisible.
 It is a democratic, representative republic.
 Managua is the nation’s capital and the seat of the Government.